sass/sass/proposal/numbers.md

 Numbers in Sass are *not* necessarily reflexively equal. `NaN == NaN`, `Infinity == Infinity`, and `-Infinity == -Infinity` will always be false.

-In the case that two numbers differ only in their 11th or later digits after the decimal point, both numbers are rounded to 10 decimal places and compared.
+Two numbers are considered equal if they do no differ when rounded to 10 decimal places.

 > For example,
 >